HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 You can also pass options to manipulate the import behaviour:

-* --skip-updates: Pass this option to skip already imported plays.
+* `--skip-updates`: Pass this option to skip already imported plays.
 Otherwise imported plays will be updated with new data.
   > This affects only the consumption of the messages.
 Nevertheless the command creates messages for every CSV row.

 For step two, you can now execute a worker to process all messages: